plone/Products.CMFQuickInstallerTool/Products/CMFQuickInstallerTool/README.txt

 installation and uninstallation.
 you can browse into the installed products and see what they created and see the logs of the install process.

-for Plone there will be an interface inside the portal so that it is not necessary to enter thr ZMI for product management

 API
 -------